stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-maybe longer, right, it's now reaching a phase of [[exponential growth]], because the technology itself is allowing a recursive improvement in the technology, right? - daniel and so, you know, you were starting to talk about addiction, and kind of the hacking of dopamine circuits and reward circuits.
-[379](https://www.youtube.com/watch?v=_7aIgHoydP8&t=379.344s)

-and one way to think about
-that is that homo sapiens are at least a few hundred thousand years old, and obviously, the hominid precursors to that are at least a few million years, and all of that genetic evolution was fit for hunter-gatherer environments, right? like we were evolving reward circuits that were relevant for hunter-gatherer environments. - zubin like what, like sweet taste, or- - daniel yeah, so if we take the reward circuits [403](https://www.youtube.com/watch?v=_7aIgHoydP8&t=403.37s)
+maybe longer, right, it's now reaching a phase of [[exponential growth]], because the technology itself is allowing a recursive improvement in the technology, right? - daniel and so, you know, you were starting to talk about addiction, and kind of the hacking of dopamine circuits and [[reward circuit|reward circuits]]. and one way to think about that is that homo sapiens are at least a few hundred thousand years old, and obviously, the hominid precursors to that are at least a few million years, and all of that genetic evolution was fit for hunter-gatherer environments, right? like we were evolving [[reward circuit|reward circuits]] that were relevant for hunter-gatherer environments. - zubin like what, like sweet taste, or- - daniel yeah, so if we take the [[reward circuit|reward circuits]] on food, specifically, fat, salt, and sugar create stronger dopaminergic process than green cellulosic stuff, and whatever else, right? - zubin and dopamine's our reward chemical to make it very simple. - daniel feels good, do it again. dopamine-opioid axis, right? - zubin yeah.

-on food, specifically,
-fat, salt, and sugar create stronger dopaminergic process than green cellulosic stuff, and whatever else, right? - zubin and dopamine's our reward chemical to make it very simple. - daniel feels good, do it again. dopamine-opioid axis, right? - zubin yeah.
-- daniel so in an evolutionary environment, you didn't have a lot of salt, fat, or sugar, right?
+- daniel so in an [[evolutionary environment]], you didn't have a lot of salt, fat, or sugar, right?
 [425](https://www.youtube.com/watch?v=_7aIgHoydP8&t=425.267s)

 the sugar that you had was